In the guide

 Check to see if the cleaner is a member of UKFT.
 Members are required to abide by a code of practice, which sets out, amongst other things, quality and service standards for handing consumers' items, the requirement to display a price list, to have the items cleaned in the timescale given to the consumer, to deal with complaintsand to pay compensation when at fault.
 In addition, UKFToffers a customer advisory service to deal with disputes that arise between consumersand its members.
-Use the online form on UKFT's Dry Cleaning Advice website to get advice about your issue.

 What should I tell the cleaner?

 Give the cleaner as much information as you can about the item of clothing, including what caused a particular stain or mark.
 Tell the cleaner when and how the problem occurred and the action you have taken to remove any stains yourself.
 The cleaner should then check the item of clothing and the care label (if there is one).
 Where there is any doubt as to the suitability for dry cleaning, risk of damage or poor results, you should agree any action with the cleaner andask for it to be written on your cleaning ticket.
 You may be asked to sign a risk acceptance form for certain types of fabrics or items of clothing but make sure you understand what you are agreeing to before you go ahead.

 If there are any special arrangements (for example, if you need the item of clothing to be cleaned and returned by a particular date) make sure this is noted on your cleaning ticket.
 It may be difficult to prove a verbal agreement with the cleaner in the event of a dispute.

 When you take an item of clothing to be dry cleaned you are making a legally binding contract with the cleaner, which is covered by the Consumer Rights Act 2015.
 This law sets out what you are entitled to expect from every contract that involves the supply of a service, such as dry cleaning.